 In March 2018, Zac was asked by the Foreign Office and Departments for the Environment and International Development to help coordinate the international illegal wildlife trade conference which was held in London in October.

-Outside of his political work, Zac raises significant funds for a wide range of conservation and environmental campaigns.
+Outside of his political work, Zac has raised significant funds for a wide range of conservation and environmental campaigns.